Dimensionscape/hxSUInt/README.md

 var higherSequence:Bool = s > MAX_UINT;
 ```

 In a typical UInt, the value here would print out as `false`, but since we are doing the comparison in sequential space, the value of higherSequence is actually `true`.
 This is important because it allows us to deal with infinite sequences in a finite number space(32-bits).
-It allows you to keep a reliable sequence order, even when an integer spill-over occurs by providing a 32-bit revolving index pool.
+It allows you to keep a reliable sequence order, even when an integer overflow occurs by providing a 32-bit revolving index pool.

 Here's a brief demystification at how this actually works under the hood: